What if certain virtues we equate with following Jesus aren’t actually Christian?

 8. Expressive and emotional

 I’m an emotional guy.
 I cry often.
 Don’t judge me.
-I also lift my hands and move around when I worship.

 Real Christians are expressive, I used to think.
 But spending time with Christians who aren’t expressive revealed something different, a deep love for Jesus.
 On the flip side, I’ve spent time with expressive, emotional Christians and found them to be bored and dry.
 Expressive, emotional behavior can reveal passion, but not necessarily.